dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

 2. It's also very nice that you can use clojure as your templating language!
 No need for feeling hamstrung by a lack of functionality there.

+3. Reagent is also just a really simple to use library.
+Atoms abstract away any worrying about rerendering elements and the syntax of using reagent is dead simple.

-3. It is hard for me to debug clojurescript code.
+4. It is hard for me to debug clojurescript code.
 I still don't know how to do this efficiently.
 Many times I would see errors and have no idea why they were ocurring.
 In javascript, I would just breakpoint my code to catch the error.
 Here I couldn't do that.
+Also, at times I would have to run lein clean and then rerun a cljscript autobuild and this took like 30 seconds each time.
+You can imagine that this is not fun.

+5. The biggest thing I learned is that it really is possible to write very functional code for the frontend.
+I was happy with how easy it was for me to apply LISP principles of defining lots of utility functions and composing them to make your logic.
+I think this could be a big deal in larger apps.